LassoSoft/Lasso-HTML.mode/README.md

 - Includes all built-in types, traits, unbound methods, and keywords in the autocomplete dictionary.
 (Generated using [this script][1].)

+  - Autocomplete for Lasso 8-only tags is provided by [this plugin][2].

-- Any type/trait/method definitions, imported trait references, or variable definitions or references in the current file, or other open files referenced with `include` statements, are added to the autocomplete dictionary on-the-fly.
+- Names from type/trait/method definitions, variable definitions or references, or imported trait references in the current file or other open files referenced with `include` statements are added to the autocomplete dictionary on-the-fly.

 ### Other